waifu-motivator/waifu-motivator-plugin/README.md

 **Passing tests**
 ![Test Pass](screenshots/waifu_unit_test_pass.gif)

-*When a test passes your companion will rejoice with you together with their voice/sound.*
+*When a test passes your companion will rejoice with you.*

 **Failing Tests**
 ![Test Fails](screenshots/waifu_unit_test_fail.gif)

-*When a test fails they will cheer you up, so you can overcome your challenges/frustrations.*
+*When a test fails they will do their best to cheer you up.
+So you can overcome your challenges/frustrations.*
-_Also you don't want to disappoint you waifu, now do you?_

 ### Idling